Public Health Fact Sheet

 What is Diarrhea?

-- Wash your hands with soap and warm water after using the bathroom or changing diapers, and before eating or handling food.
+Most importantly, wash your hands withy soap and water after using the bathroom or changing diapers and before eating and drinking or handling food.

 Cook foods thoroughly and be sure to wash fruits and vegetables thoroughly prior to eating.
 Some foods such as eggs, meat, poultry, seafood, and raw fruits ad vegetables may be contaminated with the bacteria, viruses or parasites that cause diarrhea.
 Do not drink water from rivers, lake, or streams as it also can be contaminated with bacteria, viruses or parasites that produce diarrhea.